 toupe troupe of newly turned teenage vampires try to turn a local subway station into their own personal buffet.
 It would have worked if their first victim didn't have silver tipped knives and an energy bow.

-- Inverted in Teenage Mutant Ninja Turtles II, The Turtles new subway home is bright and cheery with elegant art deco styling and stained glass accessories.
+- Inverted as the Turtles' new subway home is bright and cheery with elegant art deco styling and stained glass accessories.

 - It's also played straight as April is attacked by the Foot in the standard "dark and dirty" subway.